What is a Layer 1 Blockchain?

-Layer 1 is the name given to a base blockchain like Bitcoin or Ethereum.
-It is the first level of the ecosystem and corresponds to the main chain of the network.
-Layer 2 solutions and sidechains can be built on top of this basis that layer 1 provides.
+Layer 1 refers to the foundational blockchain, such as Bitcoin or Ethereum.
+It represents the core level of the ecosystem and is the main chain of the network.
+Layer 2 solutions and sidechains are built on top of this foundation provided by Layer 1.

-This layer forms the protocol, which includes the consensus mechanism, network structure, security features and transaction systems.
-It is a system that can operate independently and complete transactions without outside assistance.
+This layer encompasses the protocol, which includes the consensus mechanism, network architecture, security features, and transaction systems.
+It operates as a self-sustaining system capable of processing transactions without relying on external support.

 Consensus Mechanism